-Vloggers in China has become so pervasive that even short-video platform Douyin extended video time limits to capitalize on the trend.
-According to a June 2018 report from China Internet Watch, Chinese adult consumers spend 58 minutes consuming online videos on mobile per day, while a 2019 study on digital in China from social media marketing agency We Are Social revealed that 89 percent of users watch online videos daily, and a higher percentage of people are watching video on mobile compared to those streaming TV, using mobile banking, or navigate with mobile map services.
+Vloggers in China has become so pervasive that even short-video platform Douyin extended video time limits to capitalise on the trend.
+According to a June 2018 report from China Internet Watch, Chinese adult consumers spend 58 minutes consuming online videos on mobile per day, while a 2019 study on digital in China from social media marketing agency We Are Social revealed that 89 per-cent of users watch online videos daily, and a higher percentage of people are watching video on mobile compared to those streaming TV, using mobile banking, or navigate with mobile map services.

 As China’s netizens spend an increasing amount of time engaging with vloggers’ content to find out everything from where to eat to what makeup to buy, there’s real potential for brands to convert that engagement into sales.
 Bilibili is one of the most popular platforms for vloggers with Gen Z followers.
 In late 2018, Alibaba made a strategic investment in Bilibili and ever since then Bilibili has allowed direct links to Taobao.